maatko/jprocessor/README.md

         // load the jar into memory
         MemoryJar memoryJar = JProcessor.Jar.load(JAR_FILE);

-        // check that the classes were loaded assert !memoryJar.classes.isEmpty();

-        // check that the resources were loaded assert !memoryJar.resources.isEmpty();
+        // check that the jar is loaded assert !memoryJar.isLoaded();

         // inject a test class into the jar MemoryClass cls = memoryJar.createClass(